Microformats, Key Flaws

 vevent as the pseudo-namespace, and remove the

-description classes as you could also specify headings to carry the summary, and
+description classes as one could work with headings to carry the summary, and

 Enjoy the most popular posts, eventually including: